jacob-kang/Autopilot_jetson-Nano/README.md

 # Autopilot_jetson-Nano
-This repository is about team project in 'Deep learning class' in Hanbat National University _(tought by KyunTae Lim)_.
+This repository is about team project in 'Deep learning class' in Hanbat National University _(advisor : prof.KyunTae Lim)_.
 And I was a **team leader** and whole period was 4 weeks project.
 ![entire](https://user-images.githubusercontent.com/88817336/146987758-1b7884a5-79c5-464d-a4e1-1c091abf32c1.gif)